JuliaSkip/cosmetics_parser/Readme.md

-# CosmeticsParser
+# cosmetics_parser

 ## Overview
-`CosmeticsParser` is a Rust-based parser designed to extract information from a cosmetics catalog written in a human-readable markdown format.
+`cosmetics_parser` is a Rust-based parser designed to extract information from a cosmetics catalog written in a human-readable markdown format.
 The input consists of product descriptions that include details such as product name, skin type, ingredients, ratings, price, user reviews, and availability.

 The parser reads these product descriptions and converts them into a structured data format, which can be used for further processing, analysis, or presentation in an online cosmetics store application.